-- Article 34 Directors' remuneration, etc., shall be considered so as to be proper, fair and balanced, and to heighten the Directors' motivation for driving sustainable growth and increasing value of the Company's public presence, as well as enhancing corporate value. - The Board of Directors shall determine the remuneration of the Directors by partially reflecting performance-linked factors based on certain standards of the Company pursuant to the provisions in the previous paragraph and the results of deliberations by the Remuneration Committee. - 3.
+- Article 34 Directors' remuneration, etc., shall be considered so as to be proper, fair and balanced, and to heighten the Directors' motivation for driving sustainable growth and increasing value of the Company's public presence, as well as enhancing corporate value. - 2.
+The Board of Directors shall determine the policies concerning the details of each individual Director's remuneration, etc. based on the results of deliberations by the Remuneration Committee. - 3.
 The upper limits of remuneration, etc., for Directors shall be defined in proposals submitted at the General Meeting of Shareholders by the Board of Directors based on the results of deliberations by the Remuneration Committee.